 That said, if you’re about to have a royal (in your eyes, at least) baby boy yourself, look no further for a name befitting your little highness.
 The royal-names roster of yore offers quite a rich selection, spanning several hundred years of history.
 We’re pretty sure the Sussexes will take note.

-If you want a traditional British name for your baby boy, you can't get much more British than a monarchical name.
-Look back through the history of the royal family and you’ll find a plethora of Georges, Williams and Edwards, the names of the three British kings.
-The most recent George in the Windsor family is of course Prince George, firstborn child of the Duke and Duchess of Cambridge.
+If you want a traditional British name for your baby boy, the monarchy has some classics.
+Look back through the history of the British royal family, and you’ll find a plethora of Georges, Williams and Edwards; the most recent George in the Windsor family is of course Prince George, firstborn child of the Duke and Duchess of Cambridge.

-Queen Victoria had four sons, and thanks to the royals’ love of multiple middle names, they provide several options for a royal boy name.
+She had four of them, and thanks to the royals’ love of multiple middle names, those four provide even more options for a royal boy name.

 Don’t fancy Edward, William or George?
 The other males in the royal family have traditional names that have been popular for centuries.

 James, Harry and Charlie, other names from the male side of the Windsor family, have been in the top 10 baby boy names in England and Wales for several years, while Michael was the No. 1 American baby boy name for almost half a century, before slipping to No. 7 in the list in 2014.

 For something a little different, there are plenty of unusual boy names that still have a royal heritage.
 Some other European monarchies provide baby name ideas that are outside of the norm.

 - Prince Gabriel Baudouin Charles Marie of Belgium

 - Prince Henrik Marie Jean André of Denmark

 - Frederik André Henrik Christian, crown prince of Denmark